-If you keep the money in the pension so you can take an income from it – either flexibly, as a guaranteed income (annuity), or as a scheme pension – there’s a 25% tax charge.
+If you keep the money in the pension so you can take an income from it – either flexibly (pension drawdown), as a guaranteed income (annuity), or as a scheme pension – there’s an immediate 25% tax charge.

 For defined benefit pension schemes, your pension scheme might decide to pay the tax on your behalf and recover it from you by reducing your pension.

-For defined contribution pension schemes, your pension scheme administrator should pay the 25% tax to HMRC out of your pension pot, leaving you with the remaining 75% to use towards your retirement income.
+For defined contribution pension schemes, your pension scheme administrator should pay the 25% tax to HMRC from your pension pot, leaving you with the remaining 75% to use towards your retirement income.

-For example, if someone who pays tax at the higher rate had expected to get £1,000 a year as income but the 25% lifetime allowance charge reduced this to £750 a year.
-After Income Tax at 40%, the person would be left with £450 a year.
+Example: someone who pays tax at the higher rate expected to get £1,000 a year as income but the 25% lifetime allowance charge reduced this to £750 a year.
+After Income Tax at 40%, they would be left with £450 a year.

-This means the lifetime allowance charge and Income Tax combined have reduced the income by 55% – the same as the lifetime allowance charge if the benefits had been taken as a lump sum instead of income.
+This means the lifetime allowance charge and Income Tax combined have reduced their income by 55% – the same as the lifetime allowance charge if they had taken their benefits as a lump sum instead of income.